syncfusion-content/flutter-docs/Flutter/DateRangePicker/hijri-date-picker.md

 ![Hijri first day of week](images/hijri-picker/hijri_first_day_of_week.png)

-## Week Number of the year
+## Week Number
-You can display the Week Number of the year in MonthView by setting [showWeekNumber]() property of HijriDatePickerMonthViewSettings as true, by default is false.
-Will show the week number according to the ISO-8601 standard.
+You can display the Week Number of the year in MonthView by setting [showWeekNumber]() property of `HijriDatePickerMonthViewSettings` as true.
+Set as false in default, the week number will display based on ISO standard.

 {% tabs %}
 {% highlight Dart %}